top of page

 • Click on Images.

-You will then see a number counter that keeps growing higher and higher and higher.
-That's because FamilySearch is providing new images in their database every moment of every day.
+You will then see a number counter that keeps growing.
+That's because FamilySearch is adding new images to its database every moment of every day.

 View the Record Newest Collections